Visit the College of Business online.

 Beta Gamma Sigma

-Beta Gamma Sigma is a national honor society which recognizes outstanding academic achievements of students in AACSB accredited business programs.
+Beta Gamma Sigma is a national honor society that recognizes outstanding academic achievements of students in AACSB-accredited business programs.
 The upper ten percent of the senior class and the upper seven percent of the junior class are invited into its membership.
 Members are entitled to wear blue and gold honor cords at commencement.

 Decision Sciences and Information Systems Honor Society-Alpha Iota Delta

 Sponsored by the Decision Science Institute to recognize academic excellence in the field of decision sciences and information systems.